 Resources for users or those curious about the program are offered below.
 There are 5 help files and 5 manual files.
-They don’t interact at all and work completely independently from each other, can be opened from DesignaKnit or from a file browser window, are not available until the program is purchased and installed, each may be downloaded as a PDF.
+They don’t interact at all and work completely independently from each other, can be opened from DesignaKnit or a file browser window, are not available until the program is purchased and installed, and each may be downloaded as a PDF.
 DesignaKnit Professional contains 5 modules:

 Standard Garment Styling has built-in sweater patterns that may be adjusted to custom measurements and gauges

-Stitch designer is a paint program.
+Stitch Designer is a paint program.
 A grid may be created to match the stitch gauge for a sense of aspect ratio of the design in the finished piece.
 When the type of knitting for the project is selected, warnings as to possible errors in any rows provided

-Interactive Knitting: with the proper cable connected to the computer and the knitting machine the design is followed row by row, voice prompts may be activated so as to receive warnings when to change colors as well as counters for the number of rows between shaping ie increases and decreases while knitting sleeves
+Interactive Knitting: with the proper cable connected to the computer and the knitting machine the design is followed row by row, voice prompts may be activated to receive warnings when to change colors as well as counters for the number of rows between shaping ie increases and decreases while knitting sleeves

 Graphics Studio: convert graphics to stitch designs, including color separations for DBJ, color reductions, scaling for large non-repetitive designs